 They’ve been recognized as the best bar in Europe, and have landed on the list of the World’s 50 Best Bars for six years running.

-23. Fall under the Gothic Quarter’s nighttime spell
+31. Fall under the Gothic Quarter’s night time spell

-FC Barcelona’s official motto is “Més que un club”, which translates to “more than a club.”
+FC Barcelona’s official motto is “Més que un club”.

-See how seriously locals take their fútbol at one of the world’s largest stadiums, Camp Nou.
+See how seriously locals take their football at one of the world’s largest stadiums, Camp Nou.

 If you can’t get tickets to a match, head to your nearest bar and pull up a stool to enjoy the action alongside local fans.

-Also, as many people asked me, we’ll get one question out of the night:
+Also, as many people asked me, I’ll get one question out of the night:

 Is Barcelona safe at night?